Table of Contents

 Personality Disorders At A Glance

-- Personality disorders (PDs) are manifestations of extreme personality traits that interfere with everyday life.
+- Personality disorders (PDs) are characterized by enduring and extreme personality traits that disrupt an individual’s ability to function in daily life.

 Frequently Asked Questions (FAQs)